Profiling in Audio Weaver: Tips and Tricks

 CycleBurner Module

-The CycleBurner intentionally consumes a user-specified number of clock cycles.
+The CycleBurner intentionally consumes a user-specified number of clock cycles (cycles are at the rate of the target’s Profile clock rate displayed in AWE_Server).
 You can increase the number of clock cycles used by CycleBurner by adjusting the ‘numCyclesPerBlock’ slider of CycleBurner’s inspector.
 Using this technique we can increase the number of cycles until we start to hear distortion in the program material that is being processed by the signal flow.

 BiquadLoading Module

 The BiquadLoading Module simulates the loading of biquad filters.
-This module is used for CPU load testing purposes and implements a large number of cascade Biquad filters.
+This module is used for CPU load testing purposes and implements a large number of cascaded Biquad filters set to have passthrough coefficients.
 At instantiation time, you specify the maximum number of filter stages that you would like to simulate.
 Then at run-time you can vary the number of filters running.
 This makes the CPU work harder.
 Internally, the module uses the BiquadCascade module to implement the filtering.

 FIRLoading Module